-• a personal history of colorectal cancer, adenomatous polyps or inflammatory bowel disease
+- A personal history of colorectal cancer, polyps or inflammatory bowel disease (ulcertative colitis or Crohn’s disease)

-• a family history of colorectal cancer and polyps
+- A family history of colorectal cancer or polyps

 At NGMC, we continue to be leaders in the fight against colorectal cancer.
 Our surgeons have adopted laparoscopic colectomy as our gold standard for primary surgical therapy for colon cancer.
 Our rate of laparoscopic versus open surgery for primary surgical treatment is far ahead of the national rate, which is a testament to the training and dedication of our surgeons to be on the cutting edge of advanced surgical therapies for cancer.

 Northeast Georgia Medical Center provides other valuable resources to guide you through your cancer care and to answer questions after you have completed your treatment for colorectal cancer.
-To learn more about our extensive support network from financial counseling to pastoral care, click here.
+We offer:

 Listen to our expert physician panel discuss the most common myths and facts regarding colorectal health.